anubhav7747/Notes/Artificial Intelligence /Classification and Regression (part-2).md

 # Classification

 ## Objective
 In classification problems, the goal is to assign input data points to discrete categories or classes.
 The output is a label representing the class to which the input belongs.
 Classification either predicts categorical class labels or classifies data (construct a model) based on the training set and the values (class labels) in classifying attributes and uses it in classifying new data.
+The task of the classification algorithm is to find the mapping function to map the input(x) to the discrete output(y).

 ## Examples
 - **Spam detection:** Classify emails as spam or not spam.